 The pancreas is a six-inch-long organ located behind the lower part of your stomach.
-Its function is to secrete the hormones insulin and glucagon that help regulate sugar metabolism and enzymes that aid digestion.
+Its function is to secrete the hormones and glucagon that help regulate sugar metabolism and enzymes that aid digestion.
 When the hormones are not working properly, diabetes is often the result.

 Pancreatic cancer occurs when out-of-control cell growth begins in the pancreas.
 These cells don’t develop into healthy pancreas tissue but instead collect together to form lumps called tumors.
 These tumors don’t allow the main function of the pancreas to continue.